matinraayai/horovod_benchmark/README.md

 newer and more diverse distributed training schemes were introduced as well as support for newer NVIDIA frameworks such as TensorRT and NCCL.

+# What This Study Doesn't Focus On
+- This study __does not__ focus on frameworks made on or leveraging other frameworks such as TensorPack, Tensor Flow Mesh, or Keras.

-This study __does not__ focus on inference performance despite it being an intriguing area of investigation.
+- This study __does not__ focus on inference performance despite it being an intriguing area of investigation.

-This study also __does not__ focus on other classes of DNNs such as RNNs or GANs, despite it possibly introducing interesting complications worth investigating.
+- This study __does not__ focus on other classes of DNNs such as RNNs or GANs, despite it possibly introducing interesting complications worth investigating.

 # Studied Frameworks